-The nuptiality pattern of migrants to Rostock stands in marked contrast to the patterns of other industrializing cities, where, according to a number of studies, migrants always married later than natives (e.g., Alter, 1996; Brändström, Sundin & Tedebrand, 2000; Oris, 2000; also Lynch, 1991, 84-85; recently Moreels and Matthijs, 2011).
+&lt;sup>19 The nuptiality pattern of migrants to Rostock stands in marked contrast to the patterns of other industrializing cities, where, according to a number of studies, migrants always married later than natives (e.g., Alter 1988; Brändström, Sundin & Tedebrand, 2000; Oris, 2000; also Lynch 1991, 84-85; recently Moreels and Matthijs 2011).
 It also differed from the patterns found for Bremen, where family formation among immigrants was significantly delayed relative to the native-borns.
-Also, men and women in Bremen generally married earlier than in Rostock (native-born men married for the first time at an average age of 28.4, and women at an average age of 24.5 years; while the respective ages for immigrants were 29 and 26.6; see Lee Marschalck, 2002, 263-264). and Constrained nuptiality due to skewed sex ratios and gender-specific migration streams and employment structure was considered typical for many European port cities (see Lee, 1998, 155-156; Lee, 2000; for criticism of this view, see Lynch, 1996, and Oris, 2000).
+Also, men and women in Bremen generally married earlier than in Rostock (native-born men married for the first time at an average age of 28.4, and women at an average age of 24.5 years; while the respective ages for immigrants were 29 and 26.6; see Lee and Marschalck 2002, 263-264).
+Constrained nuptiality due to skewed sex ratios and gender-specific migration streams and

-Within-city spatial differences in nuptiality call for a separate discussion, because not all socioeconomic groups were evenly distributed within Rostock.
+Within-city spatial differences in nuptiality call for a separate discussion.
 Whereas in the earlier census differences between the city districts in the proportions of the ever-married were by no means unequivocal, by the end of the century, a clear differentiation had emerged.
 Two newly developed suburbs (KTV and STV) were then occupying positions at the two extremes, with the former clearly displaying an earlier marriage pattern, and the latter the latest pattern of all the city districts.
 Whereas the average man living in KTV around the turn of the century married at age 26.3, and the average woman at age 23.5; their counterparts in the southern suburb of STV did so three and almost six years later, respectively.
-These differences were concomitant with the socioeconomic profiles of the two neighborhoods, with the high proportion of unskilled workers of KTV following the early marriage patterns generally typical of their own occupational group, and with the high proportion of white-collar people and tradesmen of STV marrying significantly later.
+These differences were concomitant with the socioeconomic profiles of the two neighborhoods, with the unskilled workers of KTV following the early marriage patterns generally typical of their own occupational group, and with white-collar people and tradesmen of STV marrying significantly later.